KristjanESPERANTO/MMM-PirateSkyForecast/README.md

 }
 ```

 Most important elements of this module have one or more class names applied.
-Examine the `MMM-DarkSkyForecast.css` or inspect elements directly with your browser of choice to determine what class you would like to override.
+Examine the `MMM-PirateSkyForecast .css` or inspect elements directly with your browser of choice to determine what class you would like to override.

 ## For Module Developers

 This module broadcasts a notification when it recieves a weather update.
-The notification is `DARK_SKY_FORECAST_WEATHER_UPDATE` and the payload contains Dark Sky's JSON weather forecast object.
-For details on the weather object, see https://darksky.net/dev/docs.
+The notification is `DARK_SKY_FORECAST_WEATHER_UPDATE` and the payload contains Pirate Sky's JSON weather forecast object.
+For details on the weather object, see <https://pirateweather.net/en/latest/API/>.

 ## Attributions